NREL/resstock/measures/ResStockArguments/README.md

 **geometry_unit_num_bathrooms**

 The number of bathrooms in the unit.
-If not provided, the OS-HPXML default (see [HPXML Building Construction](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-building-construction)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-building-construction'>HPXML Building Construction</a>) is used.

 - **Name:** ``geometry_unit_num_bathrooms``
 - **Type:** ``String``